 Early Life

-Djoko Susanto, born Kwok Kwie Fo, was born on February 9, 1950, in Jakarta, Indonesia.
-He is the sixth of ten siblings.
-He faced challenges in his early education due to a government policy that prohibited students with Chinese-sounding names from attending public schools.
-To continue his studies, he changed his name and began managing his parents' stall at Pasar Arjuna at the age of 17.
-The stall sold groceries, and he later expanded to selling cigarettes.
+Djoko Susanto, born Kwok Kwie Fo on February 9, 1950, in Jakarta, Indonesia, is the sixth of ten siblings.
+He faced initial challenges in his education due to a government policy, which led him to drop out of school after first grade.
+He later changed his name and began managing his parents' food stall in Pasar Arjuna at the age of 17.

 Rise to Success